List of awards and nominations received by Zion & Lennox

 Felix Gerardo Ortiz Torres (born August 5, 1981) and Gabriel Pizarro (born December 10, 1980), known by their stage name Zion & Lennox, are Puerto Rican reggaeton singers, rappers and songwriters.
 Both artists were born in Carolina, Puerto Rico, were the duo was originated in 2000.
 They were part of the reggaeton underground scene until 2004, year in which they released their first studio album, Motivando a la Yal, under White Lion Records.
 The production's success was later influenced by Daddy Yankee's Barrio Fino, which led reggaeton to mainstream audiences.
 Also the track "Ahora" featuring Angel Doze was included into the video game FIFA Football 2005 soundtrack.

 In 2007, the duo decided to have a short hiatus period and they released their respectives studio albums as soloists: The Perfect Melody (Zion) and Los Mero Meros (Lennox).
-Three years later, they signed in Pina Records and released their second studio album, Los Verdaderos, the same year and also participated on the label's album La Formula in 2012.
+Three years later, they signed in Pina Records and released their second studio album, Los Verdaderos, the same year and also participated on the label's album La Fórmula in 2012.
 Four years later, the duo released their third studio album, Motivan2, under their own label, Baby Records, and also Warner Music Latina.
 Throughout their career, Zion & Lennox explored different music genres, such as reggaeton, hip hop, latin pop, electropop, contemporary R&B and dancehall.